OSGeo/PROJ/docs/source/specifications/geodetictiffgrids.rst

 georeferencing is contained within the first 3 KB of the file.

 The file size is 4.8 MB using DEFLATE compression and floating-point predictor.
-To be compared with the 83 MB of the original .gsb file.
+It results from a lossless conversion from the 83 MB of the original .gsb file.

 https://github.com/OSGeo/PROJ-data/blob/master/ca_nrc/ca_nrc_ntv2_0.tif has
 been converted from https://github.com/OSGeo/proj-datumgrid/blob/master/north-america/ntv2_0.gsb